Skills in Demand Visa

 About the 482 Visa

-The Skills in Demand (SID) Visa, allows Australian employers to sponsor skilled overseas workers to fill nominated positions when they cannot find suitable local labor.
-The 482 Visa can provide a pathway to renewal and even possible permanent residency in Australia.
+The Skills in Demand (SID) visa, allows Australian employers to sponsor skilled overseas workers to fill nominated positions when they cannot find suitable local labor.
+The 482 visa may lead to possible permanent residency in Australia.

-This visa is typically valid for up to four years, and there are three streams under which you may be eligible: The 482 visa offers three distinct streams to meet varying skill needs:
+This 482 visa is typically valid for up to four years.
+There are three streams with varying skill needs under which you may be eligible to apply for the Subclass 482:

 Core Skills Stream